-Services include going to a restaurant, shopping for clothes or food, using the local library, going to church or visiting a solicitor or doctor.
+It doesn't matter whether or not you pay for the service - it's providing the service that matters.
+Services include going to a restaurant, shopping for clothes or food, using the local library, going to church or visiting your solicitor or doctor.
 They have to make changes when it's unreasonably difficult.
 They should think about whether any inconvenience, effort, discomfort or loss of dignity you experience in using the service would be considered unreasonable by other people, if they had to endure similar difficulties.
 This includes requesting ramps for wheelchair access.